RadioCat01/GymShark-MicroSercives/README.md

             name: gateway-service

 #### Java code
 - security: contains Security filter chain xxx Integrated Keycloak at gateway
+- Here have implemented a filter to add user id, first name, last name, email in to the passing request header - that laterly persisted on customer database along with other data ( adress, zip code, city )
 ##
     Dependencies
          Config client